Troika (driving)

-A troika (тройка, "triplet" or "trio") is a traditional Russian harness driving combination, using three horses abreast, usually pulling a sleigh.
+A troika (тройка, "triplet" or "trio") is a high-speed Russian harness driving combination, using three horses abreast.
+In a common perception, a troika is pulling a sleigh, but this type of harness may also be used for wheeled carriages.

 Overview

 The troika differs from most other three-horse combinations in that the horses are harnessed abreast.
 The middle horse is usually harnessed in a horse collar and shaft bow; the side horses are usually in breastcollar harness.
 The troika is traditionally driven so that the middle horse trots and the side horses canter; the right-hand horse will be on the right lead and the left-hand horse on the left lead.
 The troika is often claimed to be the world's only harness combination with different gaits of the horses.

 The term "troika" is sometimes used to refer to any three-horse team harnessed abreast, regardless of harness style or what horse-drawn vehicle is used.

 At full speed a troika can reach 45–50 km/h, which was a very high land speed for vehicles in the 17th–19th centuries, making the troika closely associated with a fast ride.

 The troika was developed in Russia during the 17th century, first being used for speedy mail delivery, and then becoming common by the late 18th century.
 It was used for travelling in stages, where teams of tired horses could be exchanged for fresh animals to transport loads over long distances.
 Prior to this time, only groups of three or more people could use three horses, and a single person or two people had the right to only drive a single horse or a pair.

 During the Russian Empire, the upper classes would use a troika driven by a livery-clad postilion.
 Decorated troikas were popular in major religious celebrations and weddings.